Skip to Main Content

 How can I determine if fish were transported or bypassed at McNary, Lower Monumental, Little Goose, and Lower Granite dams?

 During the smolt transportation season, fish collected from the juvenile bypass systems at Lower Granite, Little Goose, Lower Monumental, and McNary dams are either trucked or barged to an in-river release point below Bonneville Dam.
 PTAGIS maintains PIT tag interrogation equipment in these facilities with site codes of GRJ, GOJ, LMJ, and MCJ, respectively.
 The following information is pertinent only to these four sites.
 Note: No fish have been transported from McNary Dam since 2012.
 All fish passing through juvenile bypass systems at other hydroelectric facilities are returned to the river by default.
-All fish passing through juvenile bypass systems at other hydroelectric facilities are returned to the river by default.

-At the four transportation facilities, the juvenile fish pass through a size and/or debris separator and are then routed into the collection facility.
+At the transportation facilities, the juvenile fish pass through a size and/or debris separator and are then routed into the collection facility.
 Adult salmon “fallbacks” are diverted from the separator and returned to the dam’s tailrace.
 During transportation season, fish are generally routed into the collection facility’s raceways where they are held until loaded onto a barge or tanker truck.
 Under some circumstances, the fish are direct-loaded to a barge as soon as they pass over the separator.
 A sample portion of the fish exiting the separator are routed to the facility’s lab, where biologists determine the species composition and densities of the group(s) of fish to be transported.
 Sample fish are also transported.

 Beginning in 1993, PIT-tagged fish exiting the separator at these four sites have been bypassed directly back to the river by default.
 In 1996 this capability was expanded to allow the automatic segregation of specific PIT-tagged fish.
 This selective segregation of PIT-tagged fish is called Separation by Code (SbyC).
 Separation by Code can be used to override the default bypassing of fish back to the river, or to collect a target group of fish for further hands-on sampling.